fommil/fpmortals/manuscript/under-review.md

   }
 ~~~~~~~~

 has a complexity of 3.
-It would be far better to model these
+It is better to model these configuration
-configuration parameters as a coproduct rather than allowing 5 invalid
+parameters as a coproduct rather than allowing 5 invalid states to
-states to exist.
+exist.

 The complexity of a data type also has implications on testing.
 It is
 practically impossible to test every possible input to a function, but
 it is easy to test a sample of values with the [scalacheck](https://www.scalacheck.org/) property
-testing library.
-We'll talk more about scalacheck in the next section
+testing library as we will see in the next section.
-on functionality.

 ### Optimisations

 A big advantage of using a simplified subset of the Scala language to
 represent data structures is that tooling can optimise the JVM
-bytecode representation of the data.
-For example, [stalagmite](https://github.com/fommil/stalagmite) can pack
+bytecode representation.
+For example, [stalagmite](https://github.com/fommil/stalagmite) can pack `Boolean`
-`Boolean` and `Option` values into an `Array[Byte]`, memoise
+and `Option` fields into an `Array[Byte]`, cache instances, memoise
-instances, memoise `hashCode`, optimise `equals`, enforce validation,
+`hashCode`, optimise `equals`, enforce validation, use `@switch`
-use `@switch` statements when pattern matching, and much more.
-These
+statements when pattern matching, and much more.
+These optimisations
-optimisations are not generally applicable to OOP `class` data
+are not generally applicable to OOP `class` data structures that may
-structures that may be managing state, throwing exceptions, or
+be managing state, throwing exceptions, or providing adhoc method
-providing adhoc method implementations and pattern extractors.
+implementations and pattern extractors.

 ### Generic Representation